yjsyyyjszf/GH-Injector-Library/README.md

 He also made a great write-up explaining the basics of mapping a moule: https://www.joachim-bauch.de/tutorials/loading-a-dll-from-memory/

-I also want to thank Akaion for helping me with SEH support and whose C# mapping library was a great resource to learn from: https://github.com/Dewera/Lunar
+I also want to thank Akaion for helping me with SEH support and their C# mapping library which was a great resource to learn from: https://github.com/Dewera/Lunar